Back to Top

 Presentation of key ethical issues encountered in the professional setting.
 Emphasis is on those issues commonly occurring in the chiropractic patient-care environment.

-: PUBLIC & PREVENTIVE HEALTH
+: PUBLIC AND PREVENTIVE HEALTH

 : RADIATION PHYSICS AND SAFETY

 Introduction to the safe production of quality radiographs.
-Students discuss the physics of X-ray production; the principles of radiobiology and radiation protection; and regulations regarding the use of ionizing radiation equipment as typified by those of the Minnesota Department of Health.
+Students discuss the physics of X-ray production, the principles of radiobiology and radiation protection, and regulations regarding the use of ionizing radiation equipment as typified by those of the Minnesota Department of Health.

 : RADIOGRAPHIC TECHNOLOGY AND POSITIONING